 VI.
-RECOMMENDATION SERVICE DESIGN
+EXAMPLE SERVICE INTERACTION SPECIFICATION

-In the following section a complete example of a service is explained.
-The authors will focus on the process of service definition and interaction with other services rather than describe service's innards and the way it processes the input information.
-Let's consider TAIS recommendation service introduced in Section III.
-It listens to the list of attractions that are near the user (provided by some other smart space service) and rate that attractions based on tacit and explicit user preferences (Fig. 2).
+In the following section, a complete example of service taking part in the proposed interaction model is explained.
+It is a TAIS recommendation service.
+It listens to the list of attractions that are near the user (that list is provided by some other smart space service) and rate that attractions based on tacit and explicit user preferences.
+The key point concerning interaction specification is that input pattern (activating this service) and output pattern should be provided.